nezoomie/backbone.permissions/README.md

 	this.can('can_read can_swing');
 	// Returns true if current rights include BOTH 'can_read' AND 'can_swing'

-These methods can be useful for templates when some parts of the UI needs to adapt to specific rights.
-Keep in mind that those methods fully check through the hierarchy:
+These methods can be useful for templates when some parts of the UI need to adapt to specific rights.
+Keep in mind that those methods check deeply through the hierarchy:

 	Backbone.Permissions.hierarchy = {
 		'can_swing'  :   'can_read'